 And then he showed a lack of candor.

-Because 18 USC 793, it is a crime to mishandle classified records by storing them in an unsecure location or conveying them to individuals who did not have a security clearance.
+But Comey did exactly what Hillary Clinton was accused of doing because 18 USC 793, it is a crime to mishandle classified records by storing them in an unsecure location or conveying them to individuals who did not have a security clearance.

-Page after page goes into violation after violation that former FBI director Comey was involved in here.
+Page after page goes into violation after violation that former FBI Director Comey was involved in here.

-And if you want to say intentional, gross negligence, it doesn't really matter because either way you look at it, you have a guy here who, you know, and this is what's disappointing to me, that you have prosecutors that the DOJ seem to have been give he got the same guy get out of jail free card that he delivered to Hillary Clinton.
+And if you want to say intentional, gross negligence, it doesn't really matter because either way you look at it, you have a guy here who, you know, and this is what's disappointing to me, that you have prosecutors that the DOJ seem to have been give, he got the same get out of jail free card that he delivered to Hillary Clinton.

-Because of course, the guys he put on the case thought that she should win 100 million to zero.
+Because of course the guys he put on the case thought that she should win $100 million to zero.

 And, you know, so he's out there taking a little bit of a victory lap saying he's been defamed.